• facebook Twitter

 Curriculum

-The Department of FUSION SCIENCE provides specialized subjects that are essential for studying fusion science from basic principles to cutting edge topics.
-This department also manages the Comprehensive Subjects Program (an interdepartmental program) and common subjects offered by the School of Physical Sciences.
+The FUSION SCIENCE program provides specialized subjects that are essential for studying fusion science from basic principles to cutting edge topics.
+This program also manages the Comprehensive Subjects Program and common subjects.
 (See the table below for details.)

 Subject Credit Content of Subject